a0fail/simple_html/README.md

 # simple_html
-#building simple one page site with basic html
+Building simple one page site with basic html